-The Delhi Supergroup Supracrustal rocks constitute a linear volcano-sedimentary belt which is broadly divided as South Delhi Fold Belt (SDFB) and North Delhi Fold Belt (NDFB).
-However, the rocks of these two sub-belts show mark differences in various characteristics such as volcanic/sediment ratio, nature of mafic-ultramafic rocks, base metal mineralization (Deb and Sarkar, 1990).
+The Delhi Supergroup Supracrustal rocks constitute a linear volcano-sedimentary belt which extends all along the western margin of ADFB from Gulf of Cambay in the northwest to Delhi in the northeast.
+The belt is broadly divided as South Delhi Fold Belt (SDFB) and North Delhi Fold Belt (NDFB).
+However, the rocks of these two sub-belts show mark differences in various characteristics such as volcanic/sediment ratio, nature of maficultramafic rocks, base metal mineralization and related sulpher and lead isotopic ratios and the ages of granitic intrusions (Deb and Sarkar, 1990).
+However, some workers claim continuity of Delhi Supergroup rocks from south to north based on continuous lithostratigraphy, similar structural history and metamorphic patterns (Singh, 1988; Naha et. al., 1984, Sharma, 1988).
 Heron (1953) divided the rocks of the Delhi belt into two units: the lower Alwar Series and the upper Ajabgarh series now referred to as groups.
 The Alwar Group is dominantly arenaceous and is represented by phyllites - schists, arkosic quartzite, amphibole quartzite, marble etc. The Ajabgarh Group is characteristically calcareous and argillaceous with a large amount of volcanic products.

-1.1 .
 South Delhi Belt:

 The belt contains carbonate facies rocks, mafic-ultramafic volcanics, and mafic plutonic rocks such as gabbro, and leucogabbro and felsic volcanites.
+The felsic plutonic rocks range in age from 850 Ma to 750 Ma (Gopalan., 1990).
 An ophiolitic association comprising pillowed basalts, layered gabbro, serpentenites, pyroxynite and sometimes sheeted dykes and andesites occurs as a linear zone along the entire length of South Delhi belt (Khan et al., 2005).
 The rocks of South Delhi belt are regionally metamorphosed upto amphibolite facies metamorphism (Sharma, 1988).

-1.2 .
 North Delhi Belt

 The northern part of Delhi belt, occurring to the north of Ajmer is constituted by three sedimentary sub-basins.
-These are from east to west: the Bayana sub-basin, the Alwar sub-basin and the

-Khetri sub-basin (Singh, 1988).
+These are from east to west: the Bayana sub-basin, the Alwar sub-basin and the Khetri sub-basin (Singh, 1988).
+The first two taper towards south whereas the third one appears to extend towards south into South Delhi belt.
 These sub-basins developed as grabens in a gneissic basement and sedimentation was largely controlled by vertical tectonism.
 The volcano-sedimentary infills of these basins have been classified into Alwar and Ajabgarh groups (Heron, 1953) in each basin.
+However, they bear differences in their stratigraphic development (Singh, 1982).
 The sedimentation in north Delhi belt commenced with carbonate shelf deposits in two isolated areas followed by coarse clastic sediments of Alwar Group (Singh, 1988).
-The present study thesauruses type of rocks are present in the study area, locate the provenance of the sedimentary sequence of Alwar Basin, tectonic setting of sedimentary basin and palaeoclimatic conditions prevailing during sedimentation.
+The present study thesauruses type of rocks are present in the study area, locate the provenance of the sedimentary sequence of Alwar Basin to distinguish petrofacies as per Dickinson scheme, tectonic setting of sedimentary basin and palaeoclimatic conditions prevailing during sedimentation.